 - The texture I got in this cake by making it with wheat flour was a little dense than my AP flour cakes but I was happy with it.
 Because a little this or that doesn’t matter much.

-- You can always make the cake by using AP flour and wheat flour in a 50:50 ratio or make it with AP flour only, choice is yours.
+- You can always make the cake by using AP flour and wheat flour in a 50:50 ratio or make it with AP flour only, the choice is yours.

-- During baking time when the cake browns perfectly on top (after 40 minutes or so), cover the top loosely with a piece of Aluminium foil until it is fully baked.
+- During the baking time when the cake browns perfectly on top (after 40 minutes or so), cover the top loosely with a piece of Aluminium foil until it is fully baked.
 It helps to prevent from over browning on the top.